 In general, the more comprehensive a warranty’s coverage, the more costly the plan.
 That said, pricing depends on various factors, from the size of your home to the number of major appliances covered.
 Ultimately, you want a home warranty that provides the coverage you anticipate needing based on the condition and age of your built-in systems and major appliances.

 Some companies offer flexible deductibles, so you can pay a higher monthly premium but have a lower deductible to pay out of pocket at the time of service.
 Although you’ll have a higher monthly overhead, you won’t be caught off guard by high surprise fees when something does break.

-To find out more about possible payment options, contact Cinch to get a free quote.
+To find out more about possible payment options, contact Cinch to get an instant quote.